 Transcript: Sen. McConnell on 'FNS'

-CHRIS WALLACE, HOST: Joining us now to discuss the economy, health care reform and more is the Republican's top man in Washington, Senator Mitch McConnell.
+CHRIS WALLACE, HOST: Joining us now is the Senate Republican leader Mitch McConnell.

 And, Senator, welcome back to "FOX News Sunday."